Jule Niemeier: 2018–2019: WTA debut

-2021: Two WTA semifinals, top 150 debut
+2021: Two WTA semifinals

+As a qualifier, Niemeier secured her first WTA Tour main draw wins at the Internationaux de Strasbourg, reaching the semifinals, where she lost in three sets to fifth seed and eventual champion Barbora Krejčíková.

-In 2021, Niemeier reached two semifinals on clay, in May at the Internationaux de Strasbourg as a qualifier, losing to the eventual champion Barbora Krejčíková, and in July at the Hamburg European Open as a wildcard, losing to Andrea Petkovic.
-As a result, she entered top 150 at world No. 140, on 12 July 2021.
+Having received a wildcard entry, she also made the semifinals at the Hamburg European Open, losing to Andrea Petkovic.
+As a result, she entered top 150 at world No. 140, on 12 July.

-On her Grand Slam qualifying competition debut at Wimbledon, she reached the third round losing to Lesley Pattinama Kerkhove.
+On her Grand Slam tournament qualifying competition debut at Wimbledon, Niemeier reached the third round but lost to Lesley Pattinama Kerkhove in three sets.

-2022: Top 100, first WTA 125 title, Grand Slam debut and quarterfinal
+2022: Wimbledon quarterfinal, first WTA 125 title

-At the French Open, Niemeier qualified to make her Grand Slam main-draw debut.
+At the French Open, Niemeier qualified to make her Grand Slam tournament main-draw debut, losing in the first round to Sloane Stephens in three sets.

-She won her first WTA 125 tournament title at the Makarska International Championships.
+She won her first WTA 125 tournament title at the Makarska International Championships, defeating Elisabetta Cocciaretto in the final.

-Following her main-draw debut at the Wimbledon Championships, she reached her first Grand Slam quarterfinal after defeating Wang Xiyu, second seed Anett Kontaveit, Lesia Tsurenko and Heather Watson.
-The victory over Kontaveit was in straight sets and her first match against a top-10 player.
+Making her main-draw debut at Wimbledon, Niemeier reached her first Grand Slam tournament quarterfinal after defeating Wang Xiyu, second seed Anett Kontaveit Lesia Tsurenko and Heather Watson.
 In the quarterfinal, she lost to compatriot Tatjana Maria in three sets.

 At her US Open main-draw debut, she reached the fourth round, after defeating Sofia Kenin, Yulia Putintseva, and Zheng Qinwen, all in straight sets.
 In the fourth round, she lost to world No. 1, Iga Świątek, after winning the first set.

+2023: WTA 1000 debut & third round, Hamburg quarterfinal

+Niemeier reached the third round of a WTA 1000 event at the Madrid Open, defeating Wang Xinyu and 10th seed Petra Kvitová, before losing to 24th seed Elise Mertens.

+Ranked No. 120 at the WTA German Open, she qualified for the main draw and defeated fourth seed and defending champion Ons Jabeur for her third career top-10 win, and second on grass.
+She retired injured while trailing in next match against wildcard entrant Markéta Vondroušová.

+Niemeier overcame 16th seed Karolina Muchova to reach the second round at Wimbledon, where she lost to Dalma Gálfi.

+Wins over Ella Seidel and sixth seed Yulia Putintseva saw her make it through to the quarterfinals at the Hamburg European Open.
+She was defeated in the last eight by Daria Saville.

+On 18 December, Niemeier announced her manager, Michael Geserer, as her new coach.